-An excellent online source for the maps that designate dispersed camping in national forests are called Motor Vehicle Use Maps (MVUMs).
+An excellent online source for the maps that designate dispersed camping in national forests is called Motor Vehicle Use Maps (MVUMs).

 These are primarily used to tell the noisy two-stroke ATV crowd where they can and can't drive.
 But if you know how to read them, they also have valuable information dispersed campers.